decentraland/adr/content/ADR-142-extended-passport-support.md

 **Pagination will be optional**: if any of this parameters is not present, the response won't be paginated.

-Items displayed in each page will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received, currently in development: https://github.com/decentraland/marketplace/issues/1092), tie-breaking by `id`.
+Items displayed in each page will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received, currently in development: https://github.com/decentraland/marketplace/issues/1092).

 ### Wearables

 The wearables are searched in 2 different collections: **ethereum** and **matic**.
 That involves doing 2 different queries to TheGraph.

-To be able to return a paginated and ordered response, both queries are made (both for `pageSize` items), the results are merged, sorted, and `pageSize` items are returned.
+To be able to return a paginated and sorted response, a full query is made for both, then that result is merged, sorted and stored in a LRU cache where the key is the address.
+Pages are served upon that stored data.

-When the next page is requested, the method needs a way to know how many wearables from each collection need to be skipped.
-One solution could be storing those wearables ids in memory for each different passport that is being requested, which is unfeasable.

-The final solution is to return a token in the response which the client will provide in the next request.
-It will contain the last `transferredAt` returned and also the last `urn` (to catch a corner case when all the wearables have the same `transferredAt` date).
+For the rest of the paginated endpoints, queries to TheGraph are being paginated.

 ## Endpoints details